recieve/stripe-donations/readme.txt

 2. Browse to `Settings > Stripe Donations` and enter your Stripe keys.
 3. Add `[ssd]` or `[ssd amount="500"]` to your pages!

-Note that the donation amount is in pennies.
+Note that the donation amount uses cents.
 For a $5 donation, the shortcode amount is `500`.
 For $25, the amount is `2500`.

 == Changelog ==

+= 1.0.2 =
+* Exception handling
+* Added a confirmation message
+* Added a loading icon when processing

 = 1.0.1 =
 * Return shortcode output instead of outputting directly